DharaniDJ/springboot-daily-learnings/notes/exception-handling.md

 ## Conclusion

 Spring Boot’s exception handling framework offers a comprehensive way to manage errors through structured exception resolvers.
 By combining `@ExceptionHandler`, `@ControllerAdvice`, and `@ResponseStatus`, developers can create custom responses and handle errors across the application in a clean, maintainable manner.
 Using the built-in exception resolver hierarchy, Spring Boot also provides default handling for common exceptions, ensuring applications can respond gracefully to unexpected conditions.

-For further details and examples, refer to the [Spring Documentation](https://spring.io/projects/spring-boot).